Police: One man dead after a stabbing in West Jordan

 WEST JORDAN, Utah (ABC4 News) – Officials with the West Jordan Police Department are investigating a stabbing Tuesday morning.

 Sgt.
-Holt with the West Jordan Police Department says one young male was pronounced dead at the hospital.
+Holt with the West Jordan Police Department said a man was pronounced dead at the hospital.

-Officials say the stabbing occurred after a confrontation between two males outside a residence.
+Officials said the stabbing occurred after a confrontation between two men outside a residence.

-After the man was stabbed he was transported to the hospital by a family member where he died from his injuries, Sgt.
-Holt says.
+After the man was stabbed, he was transported to the hospital by a family member where he died from his injuries, Sgt.
+Holt said

 Detectives are on scene near 9200 South 3800 West working on an investigation.

-Note: Update: Police identified the suspect in Tuesday morning’s homicide as 27-year-old Spencer Greenway.
-Update: Officials with the West Jordan have identified the victim from Tuesday mornings homicide is 27-year-old Adam D Cross.